Researcher · Scholar · Future PhD

 I am a Boren and Gilman Research Scholar at the University of Alabama, studying Data Science and Foreign Languages and Literature.
 I am training to obtain a PhD in Sustainable Development, applying tools from data science, mathematics, and economics to inform environmental policy and peacebuilding.

 My research sits at the intersection of climate, conflict, and sustainable development.
 I am especially drawn to questions about how environmental pressures — from climate shocks to pollution — shape human welfare and political stability in the developing world, and how rigorous data and emerging technologies can be turned into actionable, equitable policy.
+My long-term goal is to bring this work into practice at a multilateral institution such as the UN system, translating research into policy that serves the communities most exposed to these risks.

 I have studied and worked at universities, nonprofits, and research institutions across the United States, Indonesia, and Germany.
 My work is grounded in a belief in equity, curiosity, collaboration, and long-term responsibility to people and our planet.